In this guide, we break down the common causes of a clogged nozzle, how to unblock it properly, and how to prevent it from happening again in future.

 After 24 hours is up, remove the nozzle from the solvent and using a steel guitar string or needle remove as much of the plastic clog as possible.
 If necessary, repeat the solvent bath for another 24 hours and again attempt to unblock the clog.

-One of the best ways to fix a clogged printer nozzle is to never have a clog happen in the first place.
-As we discussed, proper printer settings and high quality filament can go a long way to preventing clogs from happening in the first place.
+One of the best ways for cleaning an extruder nozzle is to never have a clog happen in the first place.
+As we discussed, proper printer settings and high quality filament can go a long way to preventing clogs from happening.